gprakhar6/mcc/README.md

     matrix of same size
 14. If you do @func(x), then func input parameters should be (double out[r][c], double in[r][c]).
 It essentially helps in giving vector input and getting a transformed vector output

+15. You can pass @func(x, args[, ...]).
+So that vector function can accept more arguments

 # INSTALL